Kamik423/nnw-themes.xyz/Content/themes/Default.md

 ---
 date: 2021-09-17 00:00
 creator: Maurice Parker
-tags: Default Theme, Light and Dark
+tags: Default Theme, Light and Dark, Sans Serif
 ---

 This theme is not actually shipped with NetNewsWire as a theme and has instead been reconstructed from the HTML and CSS in the app bundle.